Jack Snow (American football)

 Jack Thomas Snow (January 25, 1943 - January 9, 2006) was an American professional football player who played wide receiver with the Los Angeles Rams of the NFL from 1965 to 1975.
 He played college football for the Notre Dame Fighting Irish from 1962 through 1964.

 Early life

 Snow was born on January 25, 1943, in Rock Springs, Wyoming, and grew up in Long Beach, California.
 He was a three-sport star at St. Anthony Boys' High School, Long Beach, California, who totaled 10 varsity letters in football, baseball, and basketball, graduating in 1961.
-He was an All-State football player in his senior year, playing offensive and defensive end, and had a .458 batting average as a baseball player.
-He was named captain of the 1960 Catholic League Championship team in baseball, and in 1960 was chosen City of Long Beach Lineman of the Year.
-As a senior, he was also All-CIF, All-City, and All-Catholic League in football; and All-City and All-Catholic League in baseball.
-In 2013, he was in the inaugural class inducted into St. Anthony's Sports Hall of Fame.
+He was an All-State football player in his senior year, playing offensive and defensive end and had a .458 batting average as a baseball player.
+He was named captain of the 1960 Catholic League Championship team in baseball and in 1960 was chosen City of Long Beach Lineman of the Year.
+As a senior, he was also All-CIF, All-City, and All-Catholic League in football and All-City and All-Catholic League in baseball.
+In 2013, Snow was in the inaugural class inducted into St. Anthony's Sports Hall of Fame.